What do you think the new 2023 Vision line will be for next year?

 Okay, so I finally got to watch the Trainworld Live event with Lionel, and here is something I did not know that Ryan and Dave had said(maybe before, IDK).
 They said that new Vision Line Locomotives would be even years, like 2018(Niagara), 2020(GS Series), 2022(Class A), the odd years would be a chance for repeat productions of engines that people have missed.
 Of course this remake engines bit didn't start until 2021 with the Santa Fe rerun of the 2-10-10-2's.
 Never really thought about that.
 Dave said that was how this would work going forward.
 So, we can expect repeats for the odd years, new designed engines the even years.
 So, I guess we get to wait for 2024's new idea that has never been done before.
 We can again begin the speculation, lol.

 That is kind of cool that will be doing re-issues every other year.
-If you couldn't get one the first time, now you may be able to snag one without paying double the price on secondary market for a vision line engine.
+If you couldn't get one the first time, now you may be able to snag one with paying double the price on secondary market for a vision line engine.

 You'll just get to pay double the price directly to Lionel!